Housing and Property

 • act in a way that does not disturb the other tenants’ normal enjoyment of their housing.

-What happens when my co-tenant doesn’t pay his or her share of the rent?
+What happens when my co-tenant doesn’t pay their share of the rent?

 One of the main responsibilities of a co-tenant is to pay the rent.
-But sometimes a co-tenant might not pay his or her share.
+But sometimes a co-tenant might not pay their share.
 Can the landlord ask you to pay the full rent in this case?
 It depends.
 If you have a “joint” obligation to pay, then you don’t have to pay the full rent.
 But if the obligation is “solidary,” you do.

-• You have a joint obligation if each co-tenant is only responsible for his or her share of the total rent.
+You have a joint obligation if each co-tenant is only responsible for their share of the total rent.
 Let’s say that Christine and Stephanie signed a lease together.
 If the rent is $600 and Christine doesn’t pay, Stephanie cannot be asked to pay more than $300.

 If the lease doesn’t specify anything about the type of obligation, then the obligation is joint.

-Take note: Your landlord is not required to accept only half the rent.
-If your co-tenant is more than three weeks late and you don’t pay her part of the rent, the landlord can ask the Tribunal administratif du logement (TAL, formerly Régie du logement or rental board) to cancel the lease.
+Important!
+Your landlord is not required to accept only half the rent.
+If your co-tenant is more than three weeks late and you don’t pay their part of the rent, the landlord can ask the Tribunal administratif du logement to cancel the lease.

 What happens when the lease is renewed or modified?

 As a rule, the landlord must send a notice of renewal or modification to each co-tenant separately, even if they are living at the same address.
-Each tenant can then make his or her own decision, independent of the other co-tenants.
+Each tenant can then make their own decision, independent of the other co-tenants.

 For example, imagine that Thomas and Sebastian each receive a notice of renewal.
 Thomas decides not to renew his lease and informs both the landlord and his co-tenant.
 Sebastian decides to stay.
 The lease will be renewed in Sebastian’s name alone, and he will be responsible for the full rent.